sosukesuzuki/angular-html-parser/aio/content/guide/hierarchical-dependency-injection.md

 First, create an `AnimalService` with an `emoji` property of whale <code>&#x1F433;</code>:

-<code-example header="providers-viewproviders/src/app/animal.service.ts" path="providers-viewproviders/src/app/animal.service.ts" region="animal-service"></code-example>
+<code-example header="src/app/animal.service.ts" path="providers-viewproviders/src/app/animal.service.ts" region="animal-service"></code-example>

 Following the same pattern as with the `FlowerService`, inject the `AnimalService` in the `AppComponent` class:

-<code-example header="providers-viewproviders/src/app/app.component.ts" path="providers-viewproviders/src/app/app.component.ts" region="inject-animal-service"></code-example>
+<code-example header="src/app/app.component.ts" path="providers-viewproviders/src/app/app.component.ts" region="inject-animal-service"></code-example>

 <div class="alert is-helpful">

-**NOTE**: <br />
 You can leave all the `FlowerService` related code in place as it will allow a comparison with the `AnimalService`.

 </div>